Intel® Platform Service Record (Intel® PSR) Introduction

 Erase Platform Erase Action result 35

-The Intel® Platform Service Record provides an indicator that can attest to the PSR Data having been generated by the platform, allowing for potential tampering detection.
+The Intel Platform Service Record provides an indicator that can attest that the PSR data has been generated by the platform.
+This enables detection of tampering.

-Intel® CSME provides an API over Intel MEI interface, available both before and after POST, that allows the Platform Service Record Data to be retrieved in a Data Structured Blob.
+Intel® CSME provides an API over the Intel MEI interface, available both before and after POST, that allows the Platform Service Record data to be retrieved in a Data Structured Blob.

 The Platform Service Record can be retrieved from the platform through UEFI and OS driver interfaces, enabling access to the PSR Data Structure through: